 - Formerly Fit: He was a lean, handsome guy around a decade ago.
 Then he slowly let himself go over the years after he started to dress like a baby to make Russian smile.

 - Freudian Excuse: He always dresses himself up in baby clothes because they belonged to his dead son, Gimlet, and it's the only way he can get the vegetative Russian to smile and recognize him again.

 - Graceful Loser: His fight with Franky.
 Their fight had a deeper meaning, to show their resolve against each other, so both agreed not to dodge each other's attacks.
 At the end of it, he unleashed his ultimate attack claiming that if Franky survived this, it's his loss.
 Franky did, and Pink just stood there, ready to take on Franky's last blow that he knows will knock him out cold.

-- Honor Before Reason: He allowed Franky to defeat him on the condition that he survived his strongest attack.
+- Honor Before Reason: His fight with Franky is a fight He allows Franky to defeat him on the condition that he survives his strongest attack.

-- I Was Quite a Looker: As it turns out in chapter 762, all senior officers of Doflamingo used to play this straight.
-Especially Señor Pink, who was almost unrecognizably hunky before he let himself go after his infant son died from a fever and his wife was made vegetative by a landslide accident.
+- I Was Quite a Looker: Years before the story Senior Pink was almost unrecognizably hunky before he let himself go after his infant son died from a fever and his wife was made vegetative by a landslide accident.

 - Jerk with a Heart of Gold: He tends to get concerned about old ladies and kitties, despite his tough attitude.
 Then there's the fact that he's still faithful to Russian, despite attracting lots of fangirls, and his attempts to make her smile and recognize him again.